The 7 deadly sins of Cybersecurity

 Opening emails you aren’t 100% sure about

 Phishing emails are the number one culprit in the transmission of ransomware, malware and viruses.
-Train your staff on how to use emails and make sure that every-one treats unusual or unexpected emails with extreme caution.
+Train your staff on how to use emails and make sure that everyone treats unusual or unexpected emails with extreme caution.
 If in doubt - don’t open it!

 A lack of virus and malware protection

 It is vital that your business has a good, business-grade virus and malware protection system that is always on and always up-to-date.
+This software will work autonomously to scan and counteract the risk of any potential viruses for any virus, preventing any damage to your computer or system before it can occur.

 Still using old operating systems